aiijazfatima/dev-heatwave-genai/create-heatwave/create-heatwave.md

-# Create a DB System with a HeatWave Cluster
+# Create a HeatWave instance

 ## Introduction

-In this lab, you will create a create a compartment, a Virtual Cloud Network,  and  DB System.
+In this lab, you will create a create a compartment, a Virtual Cloud Network,  and a Heatwave instance.

 _Estimated Time:_ 30 minutes